 History and Politics at Oxford

 The special feature of the Oxford course is the chance to choose subjects very broadly across the two disciplines, so that it is possible to combine medieval historical options with the analysis of contemporary political systems.
 The expertise of a number of Oxford’s political theorists and historians in the history of political thought, the thematic approach taken to the teaching of general history in the first year, and the emphasis placed on interdisciplinarity in a number of both politics and history papers strengthen the intellectual rigour of this course.

-Simon graduated in 2009 and then went to work for a think tank in Westminster for three years.
-He is now converting to law with a training contract at Slaughter and May.
+Simon graduated in 2009 and worked for a think tank in Westminster for three years.
+He subsequently converted to law with a training contract at Slaughter and May.